mteubnerfoster/fluffr/README.md

 SO THAT I can research and decide who to bring home

 WHEN I swipe right on a pet
-THEN that pet is sent to my user profile page
+THEN that pet is sent to my User Profile page

 WHEN I swipe left on a pet
 THEN that pet is removed from the pool of candidates